d-uzlov/k8s-homelab/docs/k8s/kubeadm-1-node-prep.md

 EOF
 ```

-# Kubeadm dependencies for Debian-based distros
+# System config for k8s

 ```bash
 # check if swap is enabled